Rigbin/fhj-webserv-ex/sections/01_apache.md

 > **Additional Information**
 > * [`ErrorDocument`](https://httpd.apache.org/docs/2.4/custom-error.html)

-Do make the additional configuration work, create the directory `error` inside your DocumentRoot and add the html-files for 404 and 403 (and don't forget to `reload` the httpd-service!).
+Do make the additional configuration work, create the directory `error` inside your DocumentRoot and add the html-files for 404 and 403 (and don't forget to `reload` the apache2-service!).

 ```tree
 /var/www/msd-webservice.at/